Sheriff Candidate is Impersonating a Licensed Social Worker: AG and State Licensing Officials Investigating

 Breijak continued, “I just looked at his campaign page, and he claims to be a social worker all over it.
 He can’t do that.
 He doesn’t have a license.
 I plan to contact his campaign and ask that they correct that.”

 In June 2020, Derrick Jackson participated as a panelist in the “Congressional Briefing: Black Lives Matter: Social Work and the Future of Policing” event.
 In his remarks, Derrick Jackson began: “I’m a social worker who became a police officer.”
 He went on to claim that he was a “young social worker” at Ozone House.
 He was not.
-Records show he was an outreach program manager and while employed at Ozone House had never completed the requirements for licensure as a social worker.
+Records show he was an outreach program manager and an outreach worker.

 When Derrick Jackson claims to have a state license in social work, he is not only claiming he paid the fee for a licence.